A Tour of the Workshop

 See it in the process of making a blade: Shaping a Tanto Blade (Ara-Shiage)

 The staple vise solves the dual problems of getting clear access to the sides of a blade, and of steel jaws marring the soft steel of the tang.
 Various wooden wedges are used to hold a blade securely for scraping and filing.

 See it in action: Shaping a Tanto Blade (Ara-Shiage)

 Hot water provides a proper cooling rate for clay coated steel to become hard without cracking.
 The water is heated with waste heat from the forge prior to yaki-ire.
 This tank is aluminum, but will have a limited lifespan due to the alkalinity of the water from bits of floating charcoal ash in the shop.

 More about the process of hardening a blade: Yaki-ire (clay tempering)

-See it in the process of polishing a blade: Polishing (togi)
+See the process of polishing a blade: Polishing (togi)

 The post drill is used to create the mekugi-ana in the tang of the blade.
 Turned by hand, progress can be carefully watched and adjusted as necessary.
 This machine was made in Canada around the turn of the century and still has some miles left to go.
 Cast into the frame are the model number, 614 (from 1914), and the words, “Can.
 Blower & Forge Co.
 Ltd. Kitchener, Ont”.